 Pregnancy, breast-feeding and fertility

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Your doctor/pharmacist will be able to decide if you should receive Fluarix Tetra.
 Ask your doctor or pharmacist for advice before taking any medicine.

 Possible side effects

-Very Common (affects more than 1 in 10 people):
+Very Common (these may occur with more than 1 in 10 doses of the vaccine):